 Removing Your Wisdom Teeth

-The entire process of extracting wisdom teeth usually takes Williamstown dentist Dr. Kassem about one hour whether the teeth are impacted in the gum or have erupted.
-Depending on the size and position of the tooth, Dr. Kassem may need to section the tooth and remove the tooth section by section.
+The entire process of extracting wisdom teeth usually takes Dr. Kassem about one hour, depending on whether the teeth are impacted in the gum or have erupted.
+Depending on the size and position of the tooth, Dr. Kassem may need to section the tooth and remove it in smaller pieces.

 Care After Oral Surgery

-Rest and relaxation for the first few days post-op are best.
+Rest and relaxation for the first few days after your treatment are best.
 Do not lift anything heavy and don’t participate in rigorous exercise.
 Nutrition is important to the healing process.
 A diet of soft foods is recommended.
 Staying well hydrated is important, too.
 However, you should not use a straw; the sucking action can cause blood clots in the surgery sites to dislodge.